Economy of the Western Cape: Manufacturing

 Manufacturing was the second largest contributor to the Western Cape's economy valued at R43.7 billion in 2008.
 The province's manufacturing sector has proven to be more robust than the rest of the country as a large part of the manufacturing sector is made up of a food processing sector whose products have been in relatively constant demand.
 The Western Cape accounts for half of South Africa's domestic production of cheese.

 The largest manufacturing industry in the province is the clothing and textile industry, which employs over 170,000 people.
 The textile industry is presently declining in importance, due to competition with cheaper Eastern producers, such as China.
-The Saldanha Steel mill in Saldanha is a major producer and exporter of hot-rolled carbon steel.
-Designed to produce 1,25 million tons of hot-rolled carbon steel coil per year.
+The Saldanha Steel mill in Saldanha was a major producer and exporter of hot-rolled carbon steel; designed to produce 1,25 million tons of hot-rolled carbon steel coil per year, the mill was mothballed in 2020.
 The petrochemical and plastics industry, furniture, printing, pharmaceuticals, and publishing are also significant industries.

 Of increasing importance to the province's economy are the production of and research in information technology, telecommunications, medical equipment, research equipment and other hi-tech industries.
 The Capricorn Science and Industrial Park in the Cape Town suburb of Muizenberg is an important growth node of the hi-tech industry in the province.

 Companies with notable manufacturing operations in the province includes electronics producer Tellumat and General Electric, white goods producer Hisense, personal care products producers Kimberly-Clark and GlaxoSmithKline.